GamePress

 Dialga also has an Origin Forme similar to Giratina, but it loses a bit of Attack when attaining that forme, so it doesn't help here.
 Origin Forme Dialga is still good, but not as good as its base.

-We'll PROBABLY see Roar of Time and possibly Origin Forme Dialga at Go Tour: Sinnoh which will take place next February if the pattern set by the past few years holds true.
+We'll PROBABLY see Roar of Time and possibly Origin Forme Dialga at Go Tour: Sinnoh which will take place in February 2024 if the pattern set by the past few years holds true.

 • Best Possible Moveset: Dragon Tail + Outrage / Breaking Swipe